 Higher than 5% DMI of supplementation decreases Organic matter digestibility, as well as SCFA synthesis, and precludes its application for agricultural animals, despite total 100% methane emission inhibition (Kinley, 2016).

-Our study shows that 2% of DMI is the optimal methane reducing dose for organic fresh forage raised sheep without additional grains or concentrate in their diet.
-It provided also improved weight gain and body scores.
+Our study shows that 1% of DMI is the optimal methane reducing dose for organic fresh forage raised sheep without additional grains or concentrate in their diet.
+It provided also improved weight gain and did not worsen body scores.
 In this way methane reducing strategies accomplish two goals at the same time.
 One is to reduce methane emission by the animals helping the global ecology, and second – to shift animal metabolism into a more efficient and productive pathway.

 Microbiome, Parasite Reduction Mechanism, and Link with Methane

 One of the most important indicators of sheep health and nutritional status is the ability to withstand parasite infestation.
 Hundreds of thousand sheep are lost every year due to uncontrolled parasite sickness, incurring significant economic and financial losses (Mamun, 2020).
 Emerging parasite resistance against chemical dewormers in commercial operations is a growing problem.
 Organic pasture raised sheep are particularly vulnerable since they spend all their life cycle on fresh green pastures, which means much higher exposure to the environmental parasites.
 Chemical dewormers are not allowed in organic production, and operations rely on integrative parasites management including natural herbal compounds, mineral supplements, and particular types of rotational( adaptive multi paddock) grazing in order to reduce the parasite load.